weather-balloon/deploy-search/README.md

 definition automates deployment using Azure Pipelines.
 Note that the default Azure Search SKU is `free` and this has limits that will prevent all of the data being indexed.

-The `indexes/` folder contains the index, datasource and indexer definitions;
+The `indexes/` folder contains the index, datasource and indexer definitions:

-- `postcodes` indexes the postcodes in the CSV file held in Blob storage.
+- [`postcodes`](indexes/postcodes/) indexes the postcodes in the CSV file held in Blob storage.
 See the [fn-ps-format-postcodes](https://github.com/weather-balloon/fn-ps-format-postcodes)
 project for the PowerShell-based Function used to prep the data
-- `stations` indexes the weather station data in an Azure Storage Table.
+- [`stations`](indexes/stations) indexes the weather station data in an Azure Storage Table.
 See the [fn-process-weather-stations](https://github.com/weather-balloon/fn-process-weather-stations)
 project for the Python-based Function used to prep the data